juanfont/headscale/CONTRIBUTING.md

 All features have to be end-to-end tested (integration tests) and have good unit test coverage to ensure that they work as expected.
 This will also ensure that the feature continues to work as expected over time.
 If a change cannot be tested, a strong case for why this is not possible needs to be presented.

-The contributor must help maintain the feature over time, if a feature is found to be left unmaintained, we will have to remove it.
+The contributor should help to maintain the feature over time.
+In case the feature is not maintained probably, the maintainers reserve themselves the right to remove features they redeem as unmaintainable.
+This should help to improve the quality of the software and keep it in a maintainable state.

 ## Bug fixes